samfry13/clippy/README.md

 | `EMAIL_SERVER_PASSWORD` | - | The password to login to the email server host |
 | `EMAIL_SERVER_PORT` | - | The port to connect to the email server on |
 | `EMAIL_FROM` | - | What email to send the login emails from (i.e. `no-reply@example.com`) |

+## Running Locally
+To build and run locally follow these steps:

+Clone the repo using `git clone https://github.com/samfry13/clips.git`

+Install dependencies using `npm install`

+Copy the `.env.example` into a `.env` file, and make sure all environment variables are set to specifications above (should error if not set correctly)

+Run the development server with `npm run dev`